thisisgurpal/pacman/README.md

   </tr>
 </table>
 <h3>Level up</h3>
 Whilst Pacman is moving around the game eating points, there is a counter in background counting how many points are left in the game.
 Once there are no points left a page is shown letting you know the new level by removing the display of none.
 After a few seconds this page is removed by making the display equal to none again through the use of setTimeout.
-Further after this timeout the points, Pacman and ghosts are reset and the level value at the top of the page is updated.
+Further after this timeout, the points, Pacman and ghosts are reset and the level value at the top of the page is updated.
 To make the game progressively more difficult on every new level the ghosts and Pacman have their speed speed increases and a new ghost is added by pushing a random ghost into the ghosts array.
 <h3></h3>
 <table>
   <tr>